GoyoBot/goyobot.github.io/README.md

 - `_authors/` contains a file per author.
 - Add your `<author>.md` file if you don't have one using `default.md` as a template.
-- The link to your author is `goyobot.github.io/authors/<author>` by default, but the `permalink: <author>` in your markdown file can be used to make the link be simply `goyobot.github.io/<author>`.
+- The link to your author is `goyobot.github.io/authors/<author>` by default, but the `permalink: <author>` in your author file can be used to make the link be simply `goyobot.github.io/<author>`.
-- Make sure yout `team` in your markdown file is set to one of the team ids in `_data/teams.yml`.
+- Make sure the `team` in your markdown file is set to one of the team ids in `_data/teams.yml`.
 - Store your icon file as `assets/img/authors/<author>.png` (200x200 px).

 Example of `<author>.md`:

 ```
 ---
 # Set your link name.
-If empty, the default is /authors/<user>
 permalink: myname

 # Info for the page layout
-# The team must be an id from _data/teams.yml
 team: smr
 shortname: Miembro
 fullname: Este personaje es un misterio...